1. I'm currently in my last few years of my undergraduate education. What courses should I be taking in order to be considered for your program?

 5. Do I need to complete a GRE subject test?

 No. There are no GRE subject test requirements.

 6. I took the GRE test more than once.
 Which score will you consider?
 The most recent?
 The best?

 7. I missed your application deadline.
 Do you admit students mid-year?

 In special circumstances we will consider applications mid-year.

 8. I currently have a Master's degree in Biomedical Engineering/Mathematics/Something Else.
 May I transfer credits to your program?

 A petition can be made any time during your first year to transfer credits received for formal course work (not research or independent study).
 Only courses in which a grade of B or better was received will be considered and a maximum of 45 quarter term credits from an accredited institution can be transferred to the Ph.D. degree at OHSU.
-Transfer of credits must be approved first by the Graduate Program Coordinator, then the Graduate Council, the Associate Dean for Graduate Studies and the Registrar.
+Transfer of credits must be approved first by the Graduate Program Director, then the Graduate Council, the Associate Dean for Graduate Studies and the Registrar.

 9. I have Master's degree.
 Will I have to get another in your program?

 Our Ph.D. program does not require you to also get a Master’s degree.